-This article expands on the topics we covered in our latest video.
+This article expands on the topics we covered in the previous video.

 In the video, factoring (a.k.a. invoice financing) is recommended as a good financing option for SMEs who do not have much in the way of assets.

-In Singapore, large and affordable loans are only available to companies which have large assets (usually property) to pledge as collateral for the loan.
+In Singapore, large and affordable loans are only available to companies that have large assets (usually property) to pledge as collateral for the loan.

 By using factoring facilities, business owners can essentially unlock unlimited revolving working capital with an effective interest rate of about 7-10%.
 This can happen as long as the business is generating receivables while the factoring facility line granted can easily exceed S$500k.

 Finally, because factoring is the simple encashing of tied-up assets without adding debt, it may be a better financing option compared to other choices such as a term loan.

 This is because of the nature of factoring as compared to loans.

 For SME owners who intend to grow their business, factoring should be the first choice of financing.
 As factoring is essentially early payment for goods/services delivered, it helps reduce an SME’s cash turnover cycle (i.e. they receive their upfront profits faster) and allows them to take on new jobs.
 This allows them to scale much faster.

 However, factoring works only if the business is already generating receivables.